Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### Deploy instructions

-You need to decide if you would like a quick demo like experience where everything is built for you, or whether you would like to debug and explore the code itself.
-The demo is available by clicking this button:
+There are two choices; the "Deploy to Azure" offers a one click deployment where you don't have to clone the code, alternatively if you would like a developer experience, follow the [Local deployment instructions](./docs/LOCAL_DEPLOYMENT.md).

+The demo, which uses containers pre-built from the main branch is available by clicking this button:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fchat-with-your-data-solution-accelerator%2Fmain%2Finfra%2Fmain.json)